nhsengland/DataScience-CaseStudies/README.md

-# Template for io pages using Jekyll
+# Data Science - Case Studies

+To act as public facing short-form write ups of projects with links to code and full official case study reports where available.

-Uses https://service-manual.nhs.uk/ to incporate NHS England themes, components and accessibility.
+Uses NHSE-io-jekyll-template which in turn uses https://service-manual.nhs.uk/ to incporate NHS England themes, components and accessibility.

 ## How to run Locally